-By the year 2076, mankind had expanded its frontier to undersea towns and cities encased within protective bio-domes.
-What better way to explore this world than by following the adventures of a teenage rock band called The Neptunes who had a 15 ft Great White Shark for a drummer?
+Producing the Jabberjaw series in 1976, Hanna-Barbera Productions looked ahead to the year 2076, where they envisioned a world where mankind expands its frontier to undersea towns and cities encased within protective bio-domes.
+What better way to explore this world than by following the adventures of a teenage rock band called The Neptunes who have a 15 ft Great White Shark for a drummer?
 As a bonus, traveling from one gig to the next afforded the group plenty of opportunities to cross paths with the undersea’s criminal element.

 The series included things one might expect to find in an undersea world.
 For starters, the names of most things began with “aqua,” for instance… aquamobile, Plaza Aquapulco and Aquamo (Eskimo).
 Sharks must have been a common problem, because “shark ejectors” (robots programmed to remove a shark from the premises) were standard in many establishments.
 Apparently not all sharks were of the friendly sort like Jabberjaw, who was repeatedly tossed out by the shark ejectors, prompting his inevitable complaint of, “No respect!”

 Due to the band’s penchant for getting mixed up in the villainous machinations of undersea criminals, each episode ended with a musical chase scene where the teens and Jabberjaw ran from the bad guys, performing zany cartoon antics in order to escape while a groovy tune played in the background.
 As a prelude to confronting the bad guys, Jabberjaw liked to demonstrate his fighting prowess by proclaiming, “I’ll give ’em one of these… then I give ’em one of those…” while carrying out pseudo martial arts moves.
-His bravado wasn’t merely bragging however, because in the end the criminals were always caught, thanks in large part to the exploits of Jabberjaw.
+His bravado wasn’t merely bragging however, because in the end the band mates always caught the criminals, thanks in large part to the exploits of Jabberjaw.

 The show ran for one season of original episodes, followed by a second season consisting entirely of repeats.
 Afterwards, Jabberjaw appeared as a regular on Yogi’s Space Race (1978) and as an occasional guest announcer on Scooby’s All Star Laff-A-Lympics (1977) and Scooby’s All-Stars (1978).